edzer/raster_data_benchmark/PROPOSAL.md

 The main output will be a set of vignettes that makes the analysis of the comparisons easily readabable and findable.
 The vignettes should be easy to recreate when one of the packages compared is updated.

+The packages to be compared includes but is not limited to: `raster`, `terra`, `stars`, `fasterize`, `exactextractr`, `mapview`, `tmap`, and `anglr`.
+The operations to be compared includes those listed in the vignette comparing the stars and raster package, as well as plotting routines, and includes cropping, resampling and plotting at reduced resolution, polygonizing rasters, rasterizing polygons, cell-based operations, extraction at point/line/polygon sets.

 The package developed will only depend on CRAN packages and possibly on a data-only package (such as the off-CRAN `starsdata` package)